solita/solita.github.com/_posts/2024-07-22-the-x-files.md

 That "run anywhere" QOL is now just a single line, but not that much easier to decipher than the 15 lines in the shell script.

-This is probably quite close to the usual Makefile you see as a project interface in the wild.
+This is probably quite close to the usual Makefile you would see used as a build system in the wild.

 Now we can easily test and build our project with `make` or even build for Windows with `make build GOOS=windows`.
 Pretty handy.